pgmodeler/pgmodeler/.github/ISSUE_TEMPLATE/Bug_report.md

 _A clear and concise description of what the bug is._

 **How to reproduce**
-_Please, if the bug can be reproduceable describe the steps in full details_
+_Please, if the bug can be reproduceable describe the steps in full details.
+If possible provide a sample model and/or a SQL dump for test purposes._

 **Expected behavior**
 _A clear and concise description of what you expected to happen._